andreisovidiu/andreisovidiu/README.md

 ## My Projects
 <a href="https://project1-production-daee.up.railway.app/" rel="nofollow">My Futures Monitor</a>, a web application that monitors the price of the major stock indices from the USA and Europe

+## Contact me
+You can reach me at andreisovidiu@gmail.com